 ExpressVPN is a VPN that you’ll often see recommended thanks to its strengths in speed, security, and ease of use.
 In terms of security, all the essential features are there: 256-bit encryption to keep your data safe, and a no logging policy to keep your traffic information private.
 Additionally, there are more security features in the software like DNS leak protection (so you can’t be identifying through your DNS use), a kill switch (which will cut off your device’s connection to the internet if the VPN goes down to prevent you from accidentally sending data over an unsecure connection), and an IP address checker (so that you can double check that your real IP address is hidden before you send your anonymous mail).

 The connections available are super fast (hence the “Express name”), allowing for incident-free downloading, streaming, browsing and sending emails of any size.
-There is a massive network of over 2000 servers available in 94 countries, so you can bounce your data through your pick of foreign countries.
+There is a massive network of over 3,000+ servers in 94 countries worldwide, so you can bounce your data through your pick of foreign countries.
 And the software is available for a wide range of platforms, including Windows, Mac OS, Linux, and Android, plus some games consoles and smart TVs.
-There are even browser extensions available for the Google Chrome, Mozilla Firefox, and Apple Safari browsers, too!
+There are even browser extensions available for the Google Chrome, Mozilla Firefox, and Apple Safari browsers, too.

 CyberGhost is a provider that is ideal for new users who haven’t used a VPN before.
 When you want to use the VPN, you just have to open up the software and choose from the options available, like browsing the internet anonymously or torrenting anonymously.
 Once you’ve chosen the option you want – for anonymous emailing, you would choose the browse anonymously option – then a server will be selected for you and all the required settings will be applied automatically.
 You don’t need to worry about configuration or manually choosing a server, though CyberGhost does give you the options to do so.